 Our schools should be the safest place in the Kent community.
 Working and learning conditions directly impact the ability of our staff to feel and do their best, as well as our students' ability to learn and grow.
 That's why we need to make sure that, in every way possible, our schools are the safest they can be for our students, our staff, and all those who come in to partner with us.

 Parents send us their best—their kids—and should be our strongest partners in the education of their children.
 In addition, we have to value the voices of the people who spend the most time in our schools: the students we're supporting and school staff who make our public schools possible.
+Taking the time to listen, with open minds, to a broad range of stakeholders as to what they want from their schools, what we do well, and where we need to improve, is essential to a supportive, positive, productive school environment.

 We all have a role to play in building the schools Kent students, families, & staff deserve.
 That's why we need your help!
 Get updates, volunteer, or share why you're voting for John.